 Based in the San Francisco Bay Area, ThreadWritten offers workshops and consulting in ethnic textile techniques and travel with a focus on embroidery.

 From 2012 - 2015 I designed and manufactured a line of bags and pillows with embroidery by ethnic Hungarian women in Transylvania, Romania, a region that was part of Hungary until the end of the first World War.
 Incorporating Hungarian embroidery was naturally my first choice, drawing from my drop-jaw amazement at the traditional costumes and home textiles I saw in Budapest, Hungary while attending an artist’s residency in 2009.

 While producing my first line I realized that my true passion lays in connecting with people and sharing the techniques, the beauty of the work and lives of the artisans.
-Since 2014 I have been lecturing on Hungarian embroidery and teaching workshops on the written style.
-This year I expanded my work through artist’s residency programs in Iceland and Oaxaca, Mexico.
-I now teach introductory net-making and Icelandic cross-stitch for knitwear.
-Workshops on Oaxacan embroidery and Mexican huipil stitching are planned for 2017.
+Since 2014 I have been lecturing on Hungarian embroidery and teaching workshops on the Transylvanian written style.
+In 2016 I expanded my work through artist’s residency programs in Iceland and Oaxaca, Mexico, following by a residency in The Netherlands and independent embroidery study in Lviv, Ukraine in 2017.
+I now also teach net-making with a Net Bag workshop, Icelandic cross-stitch for knitwear, and an introduction to embroidery for traditional shirts from Western Ukraine.

 When designing class projects or new products I strive for a balance between traditional motifs and contemporary forms.
 I encourage viewing textiles as cultural, social, and historical documents to “read,” as well as to live with and take comfort.
 I value simple beauty, art in everyday life, the joy of vibrant colors and patterns, and evidence of the artist’s hand.